 Lake Erie Harmful Algal Bloom Bulletin

-To view the most recent Bulletin about the Lake Erie Algae Bloom click on the link below:
+To view the most recent information about the Lake Erie Algae Bloom, visit the Lake Erie Bulletin

 What is it?

 Blue-green algae are microscopic, plant-like organisms that occur naturally in ponds, rivers, lakes and streams.
 Although often blue-green, they can also be olive-green or red.

 Blue-green algae are not normally visible in the water, but populations can rapidly increase to form a large mass or scum called a bloom when conditions are favourable.

 Blooms most commonly occur in late summer and early fall.
 They thrive in areas where the water is shallow, slow moving and warm, but they may be present in deeper, cooler water.

 Dense blue-green algae blooms may make the water look bluish-green, or like green pea soup or turquoise paint.
 Very dense blooms may form solid-looking clumps.

 Fresh blooms often smell like newly mown grass, while older blooms may smell like rotting garbage.